letyrodridc/Deep-Reinforcement-Learning-Udacity/Projects/p3_collab-compet/report.md

 #### Leticia Lorena Rodríguez - Decembre 2018 - Deep Reinforcement Learning Nanodegree - Udacity

-## Report: Continous Control Project
+## Report: Collaboration and Competition Project

 ### Introduction

-This project solves the Unity3D environment Rearcher for 20 agents.
+This project solves the Unity3D environment Tennis.

 ### Solution

-It's solve the environment using a DDPG Agent.
-The agent uses Actor and Critic networks defined in the following way:
+It's solve the environment using a MutipleAgent DDPG.
+Each agent uses Actor and Critic networks defined in the following way:

 ![Net](net.png)